Faithosse/Designing-and-Evaluating-zero-trust-in-hybrid-cloud-environment-with-blockchain-audit/README.md

-# Desinging and Evaluating Zero Trust in Hybrid Cloud with Blockchain-Backed Audit Trail
+# Designing and Evaluating Zero Trust in Hybrid Cloud with Blockchain-Backed Audit Trail

 ## Overview